 The pad inflates with 20 – 30 breaths and for this, you have the Twist-Pull Valve system in place, with two valves which can be open together when deflating the pad, and can also be used by two people in the same time to inflate the pad.
-The system allows for an easy inflation, and it opens wide for a rapid deflation.
-As the name suggests, there is a mechanism which creates a secure seal and prevents inadvertent opening.
+The system allows for easy inflation, and it opens wide for rapid deflation.
+As the name suggests, there is a mechanism that creates a secure seal and prevents inadvertent opening.

 To inflate, you have to twist the valve and pull on it (hence the Twist-Pull).
-You will hear the air getting out, so this is not a one-way system like the one you have in the Exped pads and you have to counteract the air with your lungs or to use the push-pull feature to close it in order to make breaks.
+You will hear the air getting out, so this is not a one-way system like the one you have in the Exped pads and you have to counteract the air with your lungs or to use the push-pull feature to close it in order to take breaks.

 What else is in the name